-We have audited the financial statements of GDST Academy Trust (the 'charitable company') for the year ended 31 August 2023, which comprise the Statement of financial activities (including the income and expenditure account), the Balance sheet, the Statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice), the Charities SORP and the Academies Accounts Direction 2022 to 2023 issued by the Education & Skills Funding Agency.
+We have audited the financial statements of GDST Academy Trust (the 'charitable company') for the year ended 31 August 2024, which comprise the Statement of financial activities (including the income and expenditure account), the Balance sheet, the Statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice), the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (Charities SORP (FRS 102) 2019 Edition), the Academies Accounts Direction 2023 to 2024 issued by the Education & Skills Funding Agency, the Companies Act 2006 and the Charities Act 2011.